Hybrid Morphology Radio Sources from the MeerKAT Absorption Line Survey (MALS): Radio, Mid-infrared and Environmental Characteristics: Results

 \subsubsection{J0217--3846}

 The western side lobe of J0217--3846 displays a compact hotspot component at the outer edge as seen in the FR II lobe.
 Similar to J0125+1441, the FR I lobe along the north-eastern side displays a brightest peak close to the radio core and a secondary peak close to the edge of the FR I lobe.
 The radio core is detected for this source.
 The FR I lobe is distorted from the position of the radio core.
 The available photometric redshift of the source is 0.724 \citep{Du22} with a linear size of 433 kpc.
 Using the MAL survey, the spectral index between 1000 MHz and 1400 MHz is measured as 1.01.
-As discussed in Section \ref{subsec:cluster}, this source is located near the center of the J021759.3--384640 cluster.